Norbert Schultze: Post-war period

+Schultze's Nazi notoriety was such that during the Allied occupation of Germany, all four powers jointly blacklisted him from working again.
+Schultze was nonetheless defined under denazification as a "fellow traveller", and on payment of a "processing fee" of 3,000 DM received an immediate work permit.
+His songs being controlled to this day by GEMA (Germany), Schultze ordered that all of his royalties from 1933 to 1945 go to the German Red Cross as is the case to this day.

 Schultze remained true to his profession and wrote numerous operas, operettas (such as Rain in Paris), musicals, ballets (Struwwelpeter written pre-war during his time at Telefunken) and Max and Moritz (filmed 1956), music for more than 50 movies, and songs.

-He was from 1961 president of the Association of German stage writers and composers and from 1973 to 1991 was a board member of the German Composer Association.
+He was from 1961 president of the Association of German Playwrights and Composers and from 1973 to 1991 was a board member of the German Composer Association.
 Until 1996, he held offices on the board of GEMA, the Board of Trustees of the Social Welfare Fund of GEMA and the supply Foundation of the German composers.
 His later life was spent with his third wife Brigitt Salvatori (married Easter 1992, in a ceremony performed by his daughter), mainly in Majorca but also often in Bavaria.